gokul-1998/react-native-charging-station-finder/learnings.md

     - we can scan the qr

 - use `Ctrl + space ` after double-clicking or selecting on the  module or function. to get quickk fix for it

+- `rnf` will give react native function
+- `rnstyle` is for react native style